Lena Serghides, PhD

 Ph.D.
 Student, University of Toronto (2024 – present)

-Adriana’s project broadly aims to examine the impact of different antiretroviral classes on the expression and activity of nutrient transporters in the placenta during pregnancy, focusing specifically on glucose, amino acid, and fatty acid transport.
+Adriana’s project broadly aims to examine the impact of integrase strand transfer inhibitors on the expression and activity of nutrient transporters in the placenta during pregnancy, focusing specifically on fatty acid transport.
+Additionally, Adriana is working to investigate immunometabolic phenotypes of immune cells found at the maternal-fetal interface following antiretroviral treatment.
 Outside of the lab, she enjoys baking, trying out new coffee shops, and travelling.

 Camille Blanco